runtimeverification/k/USER_MANUAL.md

 overall structure of the specification.
 Syntactic categories which are not defined are denoted by sort names surrounded by curly braces (`{}`).

+Due to the highly generic nature of user-defined K syntax, the parsing process of K roughly proceeds in three stages, corresponding to the three kinds of declarations shown above.

+1. In the first stage, system primitive declarations are gathered and a parser is constructed.
+2. In the second stage, the system primitive parser is used to parse configuration declarations; in our BNF grammar below, we use `{TermBubble}` to describe things which can be parsed using the primitive syntax.
+3. Finally, a third stage parser is constructed containing both primitive and configuration syntax is constructed which is used to parse contexts, context aliases, and rules.
+In our BNF grammar below, we use the words `{Bubble}` and `{BubbleWithRewrites}` to describe parsers which contain the combined primitive and configuration syntax.
+The `{BubbleWithRewrites}` category additional adds the rewrite arrow syntax (`=>`) needed for parsing `rule`s and `context`s.

+We now present our high-level BNF syntax:

 ```
   File         ::= RequiresList ModuleList